TL;DR - How to choose a customer messaging platform for high-volume B2C conversations?

 Cons: Limited channel coverage compared to messaging-first platforms.
 AI capabilities less mature for qualification and lifecycle routing.

 Pricing: Free plan available.
-Growth starts at ~$19/agent/month.
+Growth starts at ~$19/agent/month, with cost scaling by the number of agents.

 Customer sentiment: Appreciated for affordability and Freshdesk integration.
 Less suitable for high-volume messaging operations or WhatsApp-heavy B2C workflows.